 A typical approach to modeling the cloud itself is to bake the density of the cloud into a file like an OpenVDB file, and the name of the density property of the OpenVDB file would then used directly with the PxrVolume Density Float PrimVar parameter.
 Clouds typically reflect all light, so a simple Diffuse Color of (1, 1, 1) is sufficient.
 In order to capture the complicated light behavior of the cloud itself, Multiple Scattering is required, along with setting a Prim ary and Secondary Anisotropy.
 The settings for anisotropy below reflect a physics based approximation to the complicated scattering behavior of real clouds.
 Because multiple scattering is used, the samples parameter is unused and can be set to 1.
-Finally, if there are no light sources inside the clouds themselves, Equiangular weight can be set to 0.0 as equiangular sampling would provide no benefit.
-(On the other hand, in the case of stormy weather where lights might be placed inside the clouds to simulate lightning flashes, equiangular sampling might prove beneficial.)
+Finally, if there are no light sources inside the clouds the used of stormy weather where lights might be placed inside the clouds to simulate lightning flashes, equiangular sampling might prove beneficial.)